See how sleep positions and mattress choices can influence and improve nighttime back pain, and why managing pain is important for healthy rest.

 - Choose ergonomic seats that have good lumbar support (or use a cushion/towel), swivel motion and armrests.
 Keyboard height should keep elbows at a 90-degree angle.

 - When sitting, ensure knees and hips are level and switch positions often.

 - Work on managing stress in healthy ways.
 Stress can increase perception of pain and affect sleep as well; so taking a few minutes to relax in the evening can be helpful.

-- Try hot or cold packs for temporary relief (hot for muscle spasms, cold for swelling and deep pain).
+- Try for temporary relief (hot for muscle spasms, cold for swelling and deep pain).

 Back pain is not a small or insignificant problem, but for many people the side effects and severity can be minimized with fairly simple changes to habits.
 Awareness of ideal sleep positions and the relationship between mattresses and backs are essential for keeping pain at bay during the night, and paying attention to posture and movements improves comfort throughout the day.

 What do you find helps reduce back pain most for you?
 Do you notice differences between sleep positions?